spragginsdesigns/soccer-team-management/README.md

-# Soccer Team Assessment Manager
+# PlayMaker

-A modern web application for tracking soccer player development and team assessments.
+A modern web application for tracking player development and team assessments.

 ## Features